MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ### Does the capability produce perfect responses?

-Responses generated by the generative answers capability are not always perfect and can contain mistakes.
+Responses generated by the generative answers capability aren't always perfect and can contain mistakes.

 The system is designed to query knowledge from the website of your choosing and to package relevant findings into an easily consumable response.
 However, it's important to keep in mind some characteristics of the AI that may lead to unexpected responses:

 - The corpus upon which the model has been trained doesn't include data created after 2021.
   We have implemented mitigations to prevent the model from using its training corpus as a source for answers, however it is possible for answers to include content from websites other than the one you selected.

-- The system does not perform an accuracy check, so if the selected website contains inaccurate information this could be shown to your chatbot users.
+- The system doesn't perform an accuracy check, so if the selected website contains inaccurate information it could be shown to your chatbot users.
 We have implemented mitigations to filter out irrelevant and offensive responses, and the feature is designed not to respond when offensive language is detected.
 These filters and mitigations are not foolproof.

 > [!NOTE]
 > You should always test and review your bots before publishing them.